Alternative Measures of Direct and Indirect Effects: Alternative Measures

 \subsection{Unmeasured Confounding}

 In this section, we study the following extension of the original causal graph with an unmeasured treatment-outcome confounder $V$.

 Now, neither $NDE(X,Y)$ nor $NIE(X,Y)$ nor their total and controlled counterparts are identifiable from the observed data distribution $p(X,Z,Y)$ \cite{Pearl2001,Pearl2009}.
 However, $IE(X,Y)$ can be computed pretty much like before.
 First, we add the unmeasured mediator $U$.
-The edge $V \oa U$ means that there is an edge $V \ra U$ or $V \aa U$.
+The edge $V \oa U$ means that there may be an edge $V \ra U$ or $V \aa U$.